 Prepare the Soil

 Once you’ve decided what and where you’re going to plant, it’s time to prepare the soil for planting.
 There are several strategies that will work just fine.
-If you’re using raised beds or pots, you can purchase top soil, compost, and other fertilizers to fill your space.
+If you’re using raised beds or pots, you can purchase topsoil, compost, and other fertilizers to fill your space.
 For planting straight into the ground, the soil will need to be tilled.
 You should also determine whether or not your soil is nutrient rich enough to yield maximum growth.
 You can purchase a kit that will help you out with this.
-You can add compost or peat moss to your existing soil to improve its quality, if needed.A wholesale nursery sells quality plants.
+You can add compost or peat moss to your existing soil to improve its quality if needed.A wholesale nursery sells quality plants.

-Follow the specific planting instructions for each individual plant.
+Follow the specific planting instructions for each plant.
 Each plant will have its very own specifications regarding depth, space between plants, and optimal planting times.

-Once your plants are in the ground, it’s important to follow a care strategy.
+Once your plants are on the ground, it’s important to follow a care strategy.
 Without proper care, your garden could fall victim to drought, over-watering, rodents, under-nourishment and many other factors that affect plant growth.
 Water your plants regularly, according to their specified watering needs, and make sure your garden is getting adequate sunlight.
-It's also very important to maintain your weed situation.
+It's also essential to maintain your weed situation.
 By weeding your garden a little bit every few days, you can keep them under control.
 Also, you should consider adding additional fertilizers during the important growth stages of your plants.
 Once they become a few inches tall, consider re-fertilizing.